JimmyMadeThat/scad/README.md

 ## License

-JimmyMadeThat OpenSCAD and STL files are © 2024 by JimmyMadeThat.
+JimmyMadeThat OpenSCAD, STL, and image files are © 2024 by JimmyMadeThat.

-Unless otherwise noted in the `.scad` files, all models are released under the **CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International)** license.
+Unless otherwise noted in the `.scad` files or `README.md`s in each directory, all models and images are released under the **CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International)** license.

 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.